Advertising, Connected TV

 2. Programmatic buys: These are real-time bids across a network of OTT advertising inventory and are usually priced lower than a direct buy.
 For example, when you set up a campaign with MNTN Performance TV, the software will automatically place these bids on your behalf across our network of 125+ premium publishers, but also ‘choose’ these based on your targeting parameters to efficiently spend your ad dollars and drive value.

-If you’re looking for a combination of flexibility and value without having to sacrifice (or worry about) where your content will end up, programmatic media buying is a wise choice.
+If you’re looking for a combination of flexibility and value without having to sacrifice (or worry about) where your content will end up, programmatic advertising is a wise choice.

 What Is the Cost of OTT Advertising?